renault-digital/bash-base/CONTRIBUTING.md

    # npm run test:coverage # to be sure coverage 100%
    ```

-1. Open a pull request with a clear title and description.
+1. Open a pull request with a clear title and description in template